-- 10-2000 Quality of Compliance Officer, system and compliance plan - 1-2003 Guidelines for loans to related parties 4-2008 Criteria for the management of liquidity risk - 4-2008 Guidelines for compliance of the legal liquidity index - 3-2009 Policies for the reception, administration and management of goods acquired properties. - 6-2009 Concentration of risks to economic groups and related parties - 1-2010 Guidelines for the integrity and veracity of the financial statements - 2-2010 Obligatory and transparent risk rating - 4-2010 External audit of banks, responsible for accounting standards - 8-2010 Comprehensive risk management - 5-2011 General Provisions on Corporate Governance - 6-2011 Electronic banking and related risks - 3-2012 Risk of information technology - 6-2012 Accounting technical standards - 4-2013 Management and administration of inherent credit risk of the credit portfolio and out of balance transactions - 7-2014 Standards for the Consolidated Supervision of Banking Groups. - 10-2015 Prevention of misuse of banking and fiduciary services - 03-2016 Determination of weighted assets by credit risk and counterparty risk - 06-2016 Guidelines for risk management in the area of prevention of money laundering that may arise with respect to new products and new technologies - 07-2016 Guidelines for the prevention of money laundering in cross-border banking correspondent relations offered by correspondent banks in the market
+10-2000 Quality of Compliance Officer, system and compliance plan

+- 1-2003 Guidelines for loans to related parties 4-2008 Criteria for the management of liquidity risk - 4-2008 Guidelines for compliance of the legal liquidity index - 3-2009 Policies for the reception, administration and management of goods acquired properties. - 6-2009 Concentration of risks to economic groups and related parties - 1-2010 Guidelines for the integrity and veracity of the financial statements - 2-2010 Obligatory and transparent risk rating - 4-2010 External audit of banks, responsible for accounting standards - 8-2010 Comprehensive risk management - 5-2011 General Provisions on Corporate Governance - 6-2011 Electronic banking and related risks - 3-2012 Risk of information technology - 6-2012 Accounting technical standards

-- 03-2017 Sanctioning administrative procedure in the area of prevention of Money Laundering applicable to Obligated Subjects - 11-2017 Guidelines for operations with derivative financial instruments - 02-2018 Provisions on liquidity risk management and the short-term liquidity coverage ratio - 03-2018 Capital requirements for financial instruments registered in the trading portfolio - 07-2018 Establishment of provisions on country risk management - 11-2018 Establishment of provisions on Operational Risk - 01-2019 Catalog of Warning Signs for the detection of operations related to the Financing of Terrorism - 12-2019 Provisions for the investment portfolio - 02-2021 Whereby the parameters and guidelines that will be applicable to modified loans are established. - 06-2021 Whereby the parameters and guidelines for determining the provisions applicable to "Modified Special Mention" loans are established, and other provisions are prescribed.
+4-2013 Management and administration of inherent credit risk of the credit portfolio and out of balance transactions

+7-2014 Standards for the Consolidated Supervision of Banking Groups.

+- 10-2015 Prevention of misuse of banking and fiduciary services - 03-2016 Determination of weighted assets by credit risk and counterparty risk

+06-2016 Guidelines for risk management in the area of prevention of money laundering that may arise with respect to new products and new technologies

+07-2016 Guidelines for the prevention of money laundering in cross-border banking correspondent relations offered by correspondent banks in the market

+03-2017 Sanctioning administrative procedure in the area of prevention of Money Laundering applicable to Obligated Subjects

+11-2017 Guidelines for operations with derivative financial instruments

+02-2018 Provisions on liquidity risk management and the short-term liquidity coverage ratio

+03-2018 Capital requirements for financial instruments registered in the trading portfolio

+07-2018 Establishment of provisions on country risk management

+11-2018 Establishment of provisions on Operational Risk

+01-2019 Catalog of Warning Signs for the detection of operations related to the Financing of Terrorism

+12-2019 Provisions for the investment portfolio

+01-2022 Whereby special guidelines for the protection of personal data processed by banks are established.